Stop Sitting In The Waiting Room Of Your Own Life

 ”

-It wasn’t until the late '60s that equal pay was enshrined in law, abortion was legalised and it became illegal for banks or building societies to refuse mortgages to unmarried women or require women to have a male guarantor.
+It wasn’t until the late '60s that equal pay was enshrined in law, abortion started becoming legalised and it became illegal for banks or building societies to refuse mortgages to unmarried women or require women to have a male guarantor.

 Pieced together, what these statistics mean is that women today have much longer adulthoods before yoking their lives to a partner or a child than previous generations did.